Kirisaro/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
-Support your answer with concepts introduced in class and from your personal research on the web.
-1. Describe component state.
-1. Describe props.
+React JS solves the problem of updating the data instantly and renders the "component".
+1. Describe component state: Component state is plain JS object used by react to show the components situation.
+1. Describe props: Props are a sort of object or global variable that you can manipulate.
 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+   Side Effects are anything that affects something outside of the scope of the current function that is executed.